 Right now, cilantro pesto is a welcome spot of green as we lurch into spring.
 You can mix it with roasted vegetables or quinoa.
 It’s a lovely accompaniment to poached chicken, cast-iron skillet seared lamb shoulder blade, or poached wild Coho salmon…I always add generous dollops of it!

-1 large bunch cilantro (or 2 small bunches), ends trimmed and rinsed well
+1 large bunch cilantro (or 2 small bunches); ends trimmed, rinsed well and spun dry